-The diabetes mellitus codes are combination codes that include the type of diabetes mellitus, the body system affected, and the complications affecting that body system.
-As many codes within a particular category (E08-E13) as are necessary to describe all of the complications of the disease may be used.
-They should be sequenced based on the reason for a particular encounter
+The diabetes mellitus codes are combination codes that include the type of DM, the body system affected, and the complications affecting that body system.
+As many codes within a particular category (E08-E13) as are necessary to describe all of the complications of the disease may be used that are supported in the documentation.
+Diagnosis codes should be sequenced based on the reason for a particular encounter.

-Coding type 2 diabetes mellitus (to code type 1 diabetes, change the 3rd character to a zero):
+Coding Type 2 diabetes mellitus (to code Type 1 diabetes, change the third character to a zero):